 The American Society for Clinical Laboratory Science Education and Research Fund administers the I. Dean Spradling Graduate Research Grant, designed to support graduate student Clinical/Medical Laboratory Science research.
 The grant is sponsored by Scott and Sumner Spradling in memory of I. Dean Spradling, founder of Infolab, Inc..

-Each winner is awarded $3000 in support of their research investigation.
+Each winner is awarded up to $3,000 in support of their research investigation.

 - Citizen or permanent resident of the United States.

 - Graduate student at the time the research award is presented.

 - Clinical/Medical Laboratory Scientist or Clinical/Medical Laboratory Technician accepted to or presently enrolled in an accredited Master of Science or Doctoral program in or related to Clinical/Medical Laboratory Science.

 - One graduate faculty reference on institutional letterhead must accompany this application and proposal.
 The faculty person must provide full contact information and evaluate the investigator’s ability to complete the project.